Dev-Umisol/Selection-Sort-Algorithm/README.md

-# Selection Sort Algorithm
+# 📁 Selection Sort
-Implementing a Selection Sort Algorithm without imports
+> A Python implementation of selection sort, an in place sorting algorithm that repeatedly finds the minimum element and swaps it into position.